The three types of workplace absences and how to manage them

 3. Unauthorised absence

-In this article, we will look at examples which fall under each of the three categories.
-As we will see, these require different handling and management as they present very different challenges and varying levels of administration to ensure they are dealt with properly.
+These require different handling and management as they present very different challenges and varying levels of administration to ensure they are dealt with properly.

 1. Authorised absence

 This category is the most easily explained and these absences are easiest to manage.
 They are, quite simply, pre-agreed and pre-scheduled absences organised between an employee and their manager.
-The most common absences which fall under this category are:

 Annual leave